Clockify can apply different hourly rates to your billable time entries and show how much money you earn in reports.

 - Projects’ member rate, which you define in projects’ Access tab

-A more specific hourly rate overrides a less specific one: “Project’s member rate” overrides “Project rate” overrides “Member rate” overrides “Workspace rate”.
+A more specific billable rate overrides a less specific one: “Project’s member rate” overrides “Project rate” overrides “Member rate” overrides “Workspace rate”.

 To set different pricing per client at project level: